zengxiaofei/CESA/README.md

 # CESA
-Some custom scripts used in the research of MgCesA genes
+A collection of custom scripts used in the research of MgCesA genes